Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Mean Field Games Framework

 Constraint (\ref{eq:Edependentm}) restricts the dis-aggregated in-flow measure $E$ to a subset of $\Pc(\Tc_d \times \Xc \times \Tc_a)$ with marginal probability measures which is a.s. equal to the demand profile $m$.
 Constraints (\ref{eq:FdependentE}) and (\ref{eq:Edependentm}) together yield to the following demand constraint,

 for all Borel measurable subsets of $\Xc$ such as $B$.
-Roughly speaking, from the demand viewpoint, the fraction of players having a trip length in $B$, $m(B, \Tc_a)$, is the same as the fraction of the departures with a trip length in $B$, $F(\Tc_d,B)$.
+Roughly speaking, from the demand viewpoint, the fraction of players having a trip length in $B$, $m(B, \Tc_a)$, matches the fraction of the departures with a trip length in $B$, $F(\Tc_d,B)$.
+Thus all the demand is served over the overall time period.